 You will love Grandma's old fashioned meringue cookie recipes.
-Whether you want fancy cookies for a special occasion or just a special treat, you simply cannot beat old fashioned meringues.
+Whether you want fancy cookies for a special occasion or just a special treat for yourself, you cannot beat meringues.
 They're elegant, sweet-tasting cookies that make any get-together an occasion to be remembered.

-Meringues look so light and delicate they are perfect for a party, and they taste so good.
+Meringues look so light and delicate that they are perfect for a party, and they taste so good.
 Everyone loves these Victorian-style dainties.
 So indulge yourself.
-These are easy cookies to make; it only looks as if you've spent hours in the kitchen.
+The meringue cookie recipes are very easy to make; it only looks as if you've spent hours in the kitchen.

 Miss Parloa's New Cook Book (1880)

 Beat the whites of six eggs to a stiff froth.
 They should be beaten until so light and dry that they begin to fly off of the beater.
 Stir in a cupful of powdered sugar, gently and quickly.